Vitesse Dallas

-Vitesse Dallas is an indoor soccer team in the USA, founded in 2007.
+Vitesse Dallas is an indoor soccer team in the United States, founded in 2007.
 The team is a member of the Premier Arena Soccer League.
 Vitesse has won two PASL-Premier Championships (2008/09 and 2011/12).

 The team plays its home games at Arlington Indoor Center in the city of Grand Prairie, Texas, 14 miles south-west of downtown Dallas.
 The club's colors are red and royal.